bobanetwork/v3-anchorage/.gitbook/contents/hc/2_addsub/2_write-contract.md

 # Write the Smart Contract

-Now we can write the smart contract, which will call our previously created off-chain handler.
-Our contract has two purposes:

-1. Intentionally burn (or "waste") ETH gas to simulate a more true-to-life Hybrid Compute request.
-2. Increment a counter variable each time the contract is called based on certain inputs and errors.

-Our contract is an extension of an [example provided](https://github.com/eth-infinitism/account-abstraction/blob/develop/contracts/test/TestCounter.sol) by the upstream Account Abstraction framework on which we based our Hybrid Compute extensions.

-You can find the needed `HybridAccount` contract along with its dependencies in our [repository](https://github.com/bobanetwork/account-abstraction-hc/contracts/samples/HybridAccount.sol).
-Additionally, the contract is pulled in as a submodule when you checkout our [`rundler-hc` repository](https://github.com/bobanetwork/rundler-hc/crates/types/contracts/lib/account-abstraction/).

-The code blocks below are edited to show the lines being discussed.
-We recommend opening another window containing the full contract so that you can see them in the proper context.

-## Contract Overview

 To start our contract, we need to import the interface to our `HybridAccount` contract.
 The address of this HybridAccount is passed to the constructor and is stored as an immutable variable.
 Next we define other contract variables and helper functions.

 The "counters" mapping provides a unique numeric counter scoped to each user who calls the contract.

 ```solidity
 // SPDX-License-Identifier: GPL-3.0